FAQ

 As a Notary, I will need to verify the identity of the signatories to a document and the person/company who is instructing me.

-If the document which requires notarising, mentions a document, it is likely that I will need to see the original of that document.
+If the document that requires notarising, mentions a document, it is likely that I will need to see the original of that document.
+I will confirm the requirements following receipt of the relevant information from you by email prior to an appointment.

 1. An original, current passport or original current driving licence with a photograph and